 Drum Rolls Please

-Ruttl is an ingenious way to save both time and money when it comes to content writing for web design projects.
+Ruttl is a website feedback tool that provides an ingenious way to save both time and money when it comes to content writing for web design projects.
 With Ruttl, you can mark-up changes on a live website allowing content writers to make their edits directly onto the webpage.
 Senior members of the team can inspect the final website design and comment on live website that let the writers know what changes are needed.

 No longer will your edits for individual lines get lost in long emails or buried under your 5,647,000 email and Slack threads.
 As we mentioned, in a post about how we started using slides for illustration projects, we love innovative tools like Slack but most of them do not offer the similar level of agility that you get while using live website review tools like ruttl.